manuelkiessling/stable-diffusion-discord-bot/README.md

 # A Discord Bot providing text2image capabilities using Stable Diffusion

+Feel free to sponsor this project at https://patreon.com/manuelkiessling.

 ## Setup on Ubuntu 22.04

 The following setup is known to work on AWS `g4dn.xlarge` instances, which feature a NVIDIA T4 GPU.